TL;DR

 Example 1: Defective Medical Device Injury

 A patient receives a hip implant that fails prematurely, requiring revision surgery.
-Even if the manufacturer complied with regulations, strict liability applies because the product caused harm.
+Even if the manufacturer complied with industry regulations, liability may still apply if the product caused harm.

 Example 2: Dangerous Consumer Product

-A pressure cooker explodes due to a design flaw, causing burns.
-The injured user does not need to prove negligence—only that the product was defective and caused injury.
+A pressure cooker explodes due to a design flaw, causing serious burns.
+The injured user may pursue a claim by demonstrating that the product was defective and directly caused the injury.

 Example 3: Animal Injury Case

-In jurisdictions with strict liability dog bite laws, an owner may be responsible even if the dog never showed prior aggression.
+In jurisdictions with strict liability dog bite laws, an owner may be held responsible for injuries caused by their dog even if the animal had no prior history of aggression.

 Strict Liability vs Negligence: Key Legal Differences